rotty3000/osgi-config-aff/README.md

 	config-osgi-k8s-demo:latest
 ```

-The you can connect with a telnet client from localhost:
+You can connect with a telnet client from localhost:

 ```bash
 ]$ telnet localhost 11311